mpajunen/phamda/docs/functions.rst

 -------
 ``array|Collection P::toPairs(array|\Traversable|Collection $map = null)``

-Creates a new list of pairs from  from a list of key-value pairs.
+Creates a new list of key-value pairs from a map.

 .. code-block:: php